Dornubari Vizor September 15, 2023

 Avatars are virtual representations of individuals.
 They can vary from very small icons to full-body 3D animations.
 It allows individuals to embrace a unique identity.

-Working as a team, playing with others is a common gaming element.
-Teamwork can result in conflict, cooperation or competition.
+Working as a team, and competing against other teams is a common gaming element.
+Teamwork can result in conflict, cooperation, or competition.
 It depends on the specific context.

 We can look at 2 things to answer this question.

 A 2014 literature review found that yes, gamification does work.
 However, contextual and individual factors do play a part.

 These observations suggest that some underlying confounding factors exist.
 Most prominently, the studies bring forth two main aspects:

 1) the role of the context being gamified

 2) qualities of the users.

 Entertainment company Electronic Arts (EA) implemented a gamification system for its online support community.
 They wanted to reward community members who help others regarding games.

 Answers HQ uses an XP system.
 Users gain XP when they answer questions.
 XP goes towards leveling up.